cacheflowe/ctd-creative-coding/classes/class-01.md

 [for() loops were invented in 1972](../images/for-loop-50-yo.png)

-Every language has these - the first goal is to understand these constructs & tools
+Every language has these features - the first goal is to understand these constructs & tools

 If you're *not* comfortable with these, come to office hours and study the following links 👇